Skip to main content

 Step 5: Name and save the schedule

-Give your schedule a descriptive name (e.g., "US East Coast Business Hours" or "EU Weekdays 9-5"), then click Add this schedule.
+Give your schedule a descriptive name (for example, "US East Coast Business Hours" or "EU Weekdays 9-5"), then click Add this schedule.

 💡 Tip: Descriptive names help when you save schedules as templates for future campaigns.